Ex-Mente/auxi.0/STANDARDS.md

 ```

 ### Documentation
-All code files must be completely documented so that this information can be extracted by Sphinx to generate a complete set of user documentation.
+All code files must be completely documented so that this information can be extracted by Sphinx to generate a complete set of API documentation in the user documentation.
 This following items must be documented in each code file:

 * Module